QUESTAS GROUP

 Onboarding of new suppliers and including them in the targeted, customised “due diligence.”

-Communication shared with customers when requested, referencing the latest Annual Statement with its explanation of the Modern Slavery Risk Mitigation Program and a frequently asked question (FAQ) document providing additional detail.
+Communication shared with customers when requested, referencing the most recent Statement with its explanation of the Modern Slavery Risk Mitigation Program and a frequently asked question (FAQ) document providing additional detail.

 Addressing Risks

-Some specific key actions taken in connection with the Modern Slavery Risk Mitigation Program in the reporting period include –
+Some concrete key actions taken in connection with the Modern Slavery Risk Mitigation Program in the reporting period include:

-We continued and further entrenched implementation of the Modern Slavery Risk Mitigation Program.
+We continued and further entrenched the Modern Slavery Risk Mitigation Program.

 Those suppliers who did not respond to our due diligence inquiries will continue to be actively pursued until they complete a survey.

-Previously, we added language supporting the modern slavery response in our new award contracts.
-We have now also updated our tender document to raise awareness at the start of the tendering process.
+We included language to combat modern slavery in our new award contracts and our tender document to raise awareness at the start of the tendering process.

-We initiated software configuration to enable onboarding of new suppliers including them in the Modern Slavery Risk Mitigation Program (implementation in the next reporting period).
+We continued our software implementation program to enable onboarding of new suppliers and include them in the Modern Slavery Risk Mitigation Program.

 HOW THE EFFECTIVENESS OF ACTIONS TAKEN IS ASSESSED

-Questas will use key performance indicators (“KPIs”) to measure how effective our actions to assess and address modern slavery practices in any part of our operations and supply chain have been.
+Questas uses key performance indicators (“KPIs”) to measure the effectiveness of our actions to assess and address modern slavery practices in our operations and supply chain.
 KPIs include:

 • Supplier engagement- percentage of suppliers responding to survey requests;

-• Supplier acceptance- percentage of suppliers accepting Code of Conduct; and
+• Supplier acceptance- percentage of suppliers accepting our Supplier Code of Conduct;

 Over subsequent reporting periods, we will continue to review and enhance these KPIs and develop further metrics to assess the effectiveness of our actions.

 In addition to the KPIs, Questas also takes qualitative evidence derived from the actions described above and reviews it to determine if the supply chain response seems to be having the intended effect and moving in the right direction.
-Even though our Modern Slavery Risk Mitigation Program is still in its infancy and some of the noted actions were completed late in the reporting period covered by this Statement, we can already see evidence that the actions we have taken in implementing and executing our Modern Slavery Risk Mitigation Program are having the intended effect of better aligning ourselves and our supply chain with the purpose and intent of the Act in at least the following ways:
+For example, we have seen evidence that the actions we have taken in implementing and executing our Modern Slavery Risk Mitigation Program are having the intended effect of better aligning ourselves and our supply chain with the purpose and intent of the Act in at least the following ways:

 • Increasing the level of awareness, understanding and appreciation at all relevant levels within Questas of the potential for incidences of modern slavery within our supply chain.

-• Establishment of the Modern Slavery Risk Mitigation Program has already begun to provide a significant increase in our visibility into our supply chain and the labour practices of our first tier suppliers by, among other things noted above, increased supply chain mapping and risk rating, initial risk assessment, additional follow-up due diligence where warranted and a process to obtain robust, binding supplier warranties about modern slavery incidents and risks in their respective operations and supply chains.
+• Establishment of the Modern Slavery Risk Mitigation Program has already begun to provide a significant increase in our visibility into our supply chain and the labour practices of our first tier suppliers by, among other things, increased supply chain mapping and risk rating, initial risk assessment, additional follow-up due diligence where warranted, and a process to obtain robust, binding supplier warranties about modern slavery incidents and risks in their respective operations and supply chains.

-• In particular, our updated due diligence survey has helped us start to get a better understanding of where “derivative” modern slavery risk might or might not reside in our supply chain.
-As an example, Australian suppliers who confirm that they source key products from higher risk jurisdictions may have their risk assessment level increased, while Australian suppliers who confirm that they do not source key products from higher risk jurisdictions may have their risk assessment level decreased.
+• Our updated due diligence survey has helped us get a better understanding of where “derivative” modern slavery risk might or might not reside in our supply chain.
+As examples, Australian suppliers who confirm that they source key products from higher risk jurisdictions may have their risk assessment level increased, while Australian suppliers who confirm that they do not source key products from higher risk jurisdictions may have their risk assessment level decreased.

-• Our due diligence has also helped us witness an increasing positive response to the Act by suppliers obligated to do so, and non-obligated suppliers are raising their awareness and action.
+• Our due diligence has also helped us witness an increasing positive response to the Act by suppliers obligated to do so, and suppliers that are not directly obliged to comply with the Act are raising their awareness and action.

 CONSULTATION PROCESS